-Again, this might seem like a simple suggestion but letting my kids pick out their own toothbrushes has helped a lot.
+Again, this might seem like a simple suggestion but when my kids pick out their own toothbrushes has they get excited about using them.
 They each have very different personalities and having the right toothbrush is one way I encourage them to enjoy keeping up with their daily brushing routine.

 4. Talk openly about what happens when you don’t take care of your teeth.

 We’ve always been very open and honest with our kids.
 Talking to them about their dental health is no different.
 We talk to them about the real consequences of not caring for your teeth, even very young kids can understand taking care of your teeth = happy smiles and not taking care of teeth = sad smiles.
 Be creative, draw pictures together or whatever it takes to help them get the point.

 5. Use a reward system.